Summary

 Nick Wooster

 Nick Wooster is best known for his eccentricity.
-He is also the pet peeve of epileptics who have only one fear when walking in Manhattan: coming face to face with Wooster on one of his stylistic WFT days.
-It's devastating.
+He is also the bête noire of epileptics who have only one fear when walking around Manhattan: coming face to face with Wooster on one of his stylistic WFT days.
+It's amazing.

-Brief.
-Here, he is rather normal and charismatic.
+Anyway.
+Here he is pretty normal and charismatic.

-I want to draw your attention to his management of motifs because he does it as everyone should see it throughout their life: he varies the scales.
-The structure of his outfit is the tennis striped suit with a medium-large spacing between the stripes under which he wears a striped shirt also but much closer together.
+I want to draw your attention to his handling of patterns because he does it as everyone should see throughout their lives: he varies the scales.
+The structure of his outfit is the tennis striped suit with medium-large spacing between the stripes under which he wears a shirt with stripes also but much closer together.
 Visually it works.

-There, you have to choose a tie that does not come into visual conflict with either the suit or the shirt and so he opts for a different pattern, the polka dot (well done Nick!), in a different scale.
-A little tighter than the stripes on the suit but not as much as the stripes on the shirt.
+Here, you have to choose a tie that doesn't visually clash with either the suit or the shirt, and so he opts for a different pattern, polka dots (well done Nick!), in a different scale.
+A little tighter than the stripes on the suit, but not as much as those on the shirt.

-As everything is blue, he adds a white pocket square to give more truth to his outfit and he is ready to go for his job interview.
+Since everything is blue, he adds a white pocket square to give more truth to his outfit and he's ready to go for his job interview.
 Even if Nick Wooster doesn't have a job interview.
 He already has the job.

 THE SECOND RIGHT WAY TO WEAR A PATTERNED TIE